 Others believe that since no government, no matter how it is structured, can be depended upon to not vote itself more power, more money, and more control; that anarchy is the solution, and in fact only under anarchy can people be free.

-I have to make clear, both of these thoughts are entirely mistaken.
+I have to make it clear, both of these thoughts are entirely mistaken.

-It is as citizens, participating in a free state, where we are subject to none but ourselves, but where we are citizens bound by justifiable laws, that we are most free as a people.
+It is as sovereign individuals, participating in a free state, where we are subject to none but ourselves, but where we are citizens bound by justifiable laws, that we are most free as a people.

-As individuals we may be more free under anarchy for a time, but as a people, the strong will dominate the weak, and our society as a whole will suffer for it, as will each individual member within it eventually; But that's a second order effect that anarchists don't tend to see.
+As individuals we may be more free under anarchy for a time, but as a people, the strong will dominate the weak, and our society as a whole will suffer for it, as will each individual member within it eventually.
+That's a second order effect that anarchists don't tend to see.
 They don't follow their argument to its eventual end.

 It all comes down to the difference between a citizen, and a subject.

-Even though our government has overreached greatly, and grown into the monster it is today, we are still at core free men, different from almost all others in this world.
+Even though in the United States our government has overreached greatly, and grown into the monster it is today, we are still at core free men, different from almost all others in this world.